-In September 2019 Council adopted the target of becoming net zero by the end of 2025 as measured through the Federal Government’s Climate Active program (previously known as the National Carbon Offset Standard – NCOS).
+In September 2019 Council adopted the target of becoming a net zero organisation by the end of 2025.
+This will be certified by the Federal Government’s Climate Active program (previously known as the National Carbon Offset Standard – NCOS).

-In this section, we’ll keep you up-to-date on our progress as we work towards achieving net zero from Council’s operational emissions.
+In this section we’ll keep you up-to-date on our progress.

 Firstly, to give a bit of background – emissions are categorised into Scope 1, Scope 2 and Scope 3 – we’ve given a quick description of each below:

 - Scope 1 emissions are direct emissions such as; gas released from our landfill sites, emissions associated with bottled and mains gas usage, and from Council vehicles.

 - Scope 2 emissions are indirect emissions from consumption of purchased electricity or heat.